beykyle/elm/README.md

     )
 ```

-Now we can evaluate the different parts of the model at a given radial coordinate $r$:
+Now we can evaluate the different parts of the model on a radial coordinate grid $r$:

 ```python
 r = np.linspace(0.01, 10, 200)